 Streamlining Record Keeping Workflow Using Lead-Edge Technologies

-GTI has been working to digitize field data collection and integrate it with geospatial data to optimize the entire data management process for utility and pipeline operations.
-With funding support from OTD, researchers are collaborating with Esri to develop electronic field data collection forms using Esri’s Survey123 to streamline record-keeping workflow.
+GTI is digitizing field data collection and integrating it with geospatial data to optimize the entire data management process for utility and pipeline operations.
+With funding support from OTD, GTI researchers collaborated with Esri to develop electronic field data collection forms using Esri’s Survey123 to streamline recordkeeping workflow.

 IoT sensors capture data to assist with understanding and optimizing system performance while limiting personnel site visits.
 A methane emissions monitoring tool, which creates a wireless network of sensors intended to provide full situational awareness of the location and concentration of leaks at multiple points via smart-phone or tablet, was developed by GTI with support from OTD.
 SENSIT Technologies has licensed the technology to bring it to market.
 Field testing and demonstrations are underway with first responders, and a utility measurement use case is assessing semi-permanent, longer-range wireless access to monitor leaks over time.
 GTI is also performing early-stage research related to real-time monitoring of methane concentrations, pressure levels, and a variety of other operating condition metrics.

 Tools to provide advanced warning and improved accuracy to locate and identify potential underground conflicts and third-party damage are also being developed and commercialized.
 A cutting-edge Excavation Encroachment Notification (EEN) system that provides real-time feedback and alerts during digging activity is commercialized as UtilAlert™ by Hydromax USA, LLC.